cameronphchen/Use_SRM/README.md

 # Use_SRM

-Written by Cameron Chen, Hejia Zhang (Ramadge Lab @ Princeton)
+Developed by Cameron PH Chen, Hejia Zhang (Ramadge Lab @ Princeton)

 For any questions, please email poshuan@princeton.edu or hejiaz@princeton.edu